sharppy/SHARPpy/docs/source/insets.rst

     Sounding Analogue Retrieval System to compare soundings with previous severe weather environments.

 Sounding Analog Retrieval System provides matching of the current sounding to past severe weather events.
-Clicking on any of the close matches will load the sounding from that event into the sounding window for closer comparison and inspection (see `Jewell et al. <http://www.spc.noaa.gov/publications/jewell/sars.pdf>`_.
+Clicking on any of the close matches will load the sounding from that event into the sounding window for closer comparison and inspection (see `Jewell et al. <http://www.spc.noaa.gov/publications/jewell/sars.pdf>`_).
 Atempts to match the current sounding to past proximity soundings from tornado and hail events using sounding parameters.
 “Loose” matches are used to provide a probability of hail exceeding 2 inches and a tornado intensity exceeding EF2.
 The algorithm is calibrated to maximize probability of detection.

 Strict (very close) matches are also displayed showing the date, time, location, and threat magnitude

-* SSS is the 3-lejer site idenSfier.
 * Supercells may have no tornado (NON), a weak tornado (WEAK) or a significant tornado (EF2+) (SIG).
 * Hail size is indicated in the strict matches.